kunsip/SHIRA/Roadmap.md

     Deliverables:
     - Concrete goals of SHIRA with top 3 goals [Done]
     - 1 Year Roadmap with weekly goals [Done]
-    - Understanding of Elixir and Phoenix
+    - Understanding of Elixir and Phoenix [In-Progress]
     - Remove all repos except SHIRA from gitlab, github, bitbucket (Migrate to ) [In-Progress]

 #### 4th Week